 Even though winter is approaching in New York, the official Holiday Season does not start until the Christmas tree at Rockefeller Plaza has been lit in a legendary and impressive lighting ceremony.
 This year, the lighting of the tree ceremony at Rockefeller Center will take place on Wednesday, December 4th, 2019.

-The Christmas Tree at Rockefeller Center – The Real Start of the Holiday Season
+The Christmas Tree at Rockefeller Center

-The Tree Lighting Ceremony
+About the Tree Lighting Ceremony

 If you want to avoid the crowds, you can attend an exclusive tree lighting party with views of the tree.
 These parties do not only offer views of the trees from a warm room but also let you enjoy a great party with food in a festive atmosphere.
 Because the tree lighting ceremony is such a big deal in New York and only a few locations have great views of the tree, tickets are quite expensive.
 You will need to decide for yourself whether it is worth it.
 Check out the details of an exclusive party below.